 ingredients for dairy-free brownies on a counter.

 • Natural cocoa powder adds the richness of chocolate without any of the worries from dairy.
 It also helps add rich chocolate flavor for fudgy brownies.
-You can also use cacao powder if you wish.

 • Applesauce helps acts as a binder in this recipe and also allows for the most perfectly dense and moist bite.